zippered compression socks closed toe 20 30mmhg with zipper safe protection

 Doctors recommend opening and closing stockings to treat varicose veins, phlebitis, inflammations, soreness, and blood clots.
 These are also helpful if you suffer from swelling or pain in your feet or toes.

 A pair of toeless socks are also helpful for reducing swelling during pregnancy.
-Since swelling is joint in people who are on complete bed-rest thus, it is beneficial for patients recovering from surgery to wear these until they are back to their routine.
+Since swelling is joint in people on complete bed rest, it is beneficial for patients recovering from surgery to wear these until they return to their routine.

 Additionally, diabetes patients benefit from these products as they require special care for their lower legs.
 These light compression socks will protect their feet from wounds and minor injuries.